PayString/rfcs/payid/src/spec/payid-discovery.md

 ## PayID Discovery with Default Template
   Suppose Alice wishes to send a friend some XRP from a web-based wallet provider that Alice has an account on.
-However, in this example, let's assume that the PayID Alice is wanting to pay doesn't support "automated" PayID discovery (i.e., the receiver's server doesn't support Webfinger).
+However, in this example, let's assume that the PayID Alice is wanting to pay doesn't support "interactive" PayID discovery (i.e., the receiver's server doesn't support Webfinger).

    Alice would log-in to her wallet provider and enter Bob's PayID (say